sulaleey/webapp/README.md

 MySQL was used for the design of the database.
 4
-Install XAMPP or WAMP in order to open the webapp. create a database name assignmentdb and import the database file assignment_fb
+Install XAMPP or WAMP in order to open the webapp. create a database name assignmentdb and import the database file assignmentdb